Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization

-\paragraph{Loss Surface \& Optimization Path} To observe how the generated data affects the optimization, we plot the 2D loss surface of the original training data (i.e., ERM) as well as the one after adding the generated data\footnote{The mixup data used here is generated by a well-trained $\mathcal{A}_{\omega}$ (i.e., the model at the last iteration).} (i.e., FGMix).
-We also plot the accuracy surface of the test data to visualize the distribution shifts from the training domains.
-Note that we include the generated data for model training only from the 3,000-th iteration onwards, hence ERM and FGMix will have the exact same path for the first 2,999 steps, and start to diverge from the 3,000-th step.
-We consider the original optimization paths of ERM and FGMix and the ones with SWA, as weight averaging helps stablize the optimization paths and converge to better minima.
-To generate the 2D loss surface, we follow \citet{izmailov2018averaging} by choosing 3 models to compute the orthonormal basis of the 2D plane (more details included in Appendix \ref{appx:loss_surface_const}).
-For better span of the 2D perspective, the 3 models selected are 1) at the initialization, 2) at the end of ERM + SWA, and 3) at the end of FGMix + SWA. \
+Figure \ref{fig:loss_1d} shows the separate plots for each of the 4 methods (including the results of the 50 sampled directions) and the combined plots.
+From top to bottom, each row shows the results obtained using \texttt{L100}, \texttt{L38}, \texttt{L43}, and \texttt{L46} as the target domain, respectively.
+First, by comparing variants A and C with ERM, we see that simply adding mixup data yields a sharper loss minimum.
+Fortunately, our FGMix with the flatness-aware objective effectively reduces loss sharpness by adjusting the weight generation policy, yielding a minimum that is even flatter than that of ERM.

-Figure \ref{fig:loss_2d} shows the train loss surfaces of ERM and FGMix and the respective optimization paths (\ref{subfig:loss_1_sma} \& \ref{subfig:loss_1_ours}), and the test accuracy surface with both paths on it (\ref{subfig:loss_1_test}).
-Firstly, we observe that the loss surface of FGMix is wider and flatter.
-Comparing the loss surface of ERM with the test accuracy surface, we see that there is a clear shift in optimum.
-With wider minimum in the FGMix loss surface, the test maximum is better covered, and the optimization converges to a point with higher test accuracy (i.e., in \ref{subfig:loss_1_test}, FGMix + SWA terminates at a darker region than ERM + SWA).
+\paragraph{Loss Surface \& Optimization Path} To observe how the generated data affects the optimization process, in Figure \ref{fig:loss_2d}, we plot the 2D loss surface of the original training data (i.e., ERM) as well as the one after adding the generated mixup data\footnote{The mixup data used here is generated by the well-trained $\mathcal{A}_{\omega}$ and scaling factor $\lambda$ at the last iteration.} (i.e., FGMix).
+We also plot the accuracy surface on the test data to visualize distribution shifts relative to the training domains.
+For the optimization paths, we consider both the original paths of ERM and FGMix and the ones with SWA, as weight averaging helps stabilize the optimization process and converge to a better minimum.
+To generate the 2D loss surface, we follow \citet{izmailov2018averaging} by choosing 3 models to compute the orthonormal basis of the 2D plane containing the 3 models (computation details are included in \ref{appx:loss_surface_const}).
+For a better span of the 2D perspective, the 3 models chosen are 1) the common initialization, 2) the final checkpoint of ERM + SWA, and 3) the final checkpoint of FGMix + SWA.